• Skip to main content

 Given the often low interest in these funds, because most people don’t know they exist, you could be right at the front of the queue.

-I recall quite clearly during my MBA, my college struggled to give away a few grand due to the low turnout in applications.
+I recall quite clearly during my MBA; my college struggled to give away a few grand due to the low turnout of applications.

 15. Pledge Future Income